It doesn’t matter how big the box is: human beings simply don’t fit in them.

-“While I was a cabinet maker, I tried to do high end work, or interesting work,” Raynalds says.
+“While I was a cabinet maker, I tried to do high-end work or interesting work,” Reynalds says.
 As a potter, “I rarely make commissions or sets of things — I would be bored if I have to make something twice.”

 Tinker.
 Tailor.
 Potter Guy.
-Dave Raynalds is as eclectic, and unexpected, as the art he creates.
+Dave Raynalds slab pottery artist is as eclectic, and unexpected, like the art he creates.
 And because he refuses to acknowledge the box, much less crawl into it, the end result often comes as a surprise to the artist himself.

 “I usually have some vague idea about what I want to make when I start a project, but this can change as I progress.

 “Many times the finished project is not recognizable from the starting ideas as other ideas are presenting themselves.”